-Among the graduate degree programs in the College of Veterinary
+Among the graduate degree programs at the Texas A&M

-Biomedical Sciences graduate program spans the five academic
+(CVM), the Biomedical Sciences (BIMS) graduate program spans the

-departments of the College and currently offers the degree options
+five academic departments of the College and currently offers the

-of Master of Science (MS) and Doctor of Philosophy (PhD).
-There are
+degree options of Master of Science (MS) and Doctor of Philosophy

 of Science & Technology Journalism (STJR) and Master